rasbot/streamlit_image_annotator/README.md

 This will initially be blank, and after running the app for the first time, will have the path to the repo.
 A JSON will be created when you run the app in the repo directory that will store annotations.
 After files are moved, the data in the JSON file will be deleted.

 ### default categories
 The `default_categories` used in this app are what buttons you will use to annotate files.
-Initially this will be blank, but after running the app for the first time, the defaults will be "keep, delete, fix, other".
+Initially these will be "keep, delete, fix, other".
 These can be changed at any time in the `config.yml` file, or on the fly in the app.
 The `default_categories` will be folders created where your annotated images will be moved.

 ## config.yml